notken12/arcadecord/README.md

 * Action models - mandatory.
 These will be explained later.
 * **Any variables that needs to be constant between the client and the server.**

-The file will be served over http at `/gamecommons/<game_type_id>`.

 #### `index.html`

 The html file for playing the game.
 We will be using [vue.js](https://v3.vuejs.org/) to create a template of the basic UI (settings button, game manual).
 It's highly recommended to also use it for the game UI.
 Check out vue's Getting Started guide.

-Import `/public/js/client-framework.js` in the game's script.
+Import `/dist/js/client-framework.js` in the game's script.
 It contains all the utilities you need to implement interactivity with the server.
 It will be explained later.

 ## Website

 The website is served from an express server in `server.js`.
-All files from the `/public` folder are served.
-The `common.js` from every game type is served from `/gamecommons/<game_type_id>`.
+All files from the `/server/public` folder are served at `/public`.
+Files from `/server/src` are compiled and served at `/dist`.

 When accessing a game, the website will check if the user has permission to join the game.
 If so, it will serve the game type's `index.html` file.